sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/06/2022 16:42 PT_
+_Updated 3/08/2022 00:03 PT_

 The team is working on QA for v7.13 and development for v7.14.
-We will be delayed 1 more week due to the extensive QA required for the new photo/video feature.
-The new ETA for the release is Wednesday, March 9th.
+We will be delayed a few more days due to the extensive QA required for the new photo/video feature.
+The new ETA for the release is Thursday, March 10th.

 ***

 ### Upcoming Releases
-- v7.13   - March 9, 2022
+- v7.13   - March 10, 2022
+- v7.13.1 - March 16, 2022
 - v7.14.  - March 30, 2022

 ### Past Releases